 Our aims and concerns

 This institute was created by Dr Jim Byrne and Renata Taylor-Byrne in 2007.
-In the succeeding fourteen years, we have produced more than twenty books which resulted from our research and development work on models of mind (or body-brain-mind, to be more precise) – including new approaches to counselling, coaching and psychotherapy.
+In the succeeding fifteen years, we have produced more than twenty five books which resulted from our research and development work on models of mind (or body-brain-mind, to be more precise) – including new approaches to counselling, coaching and psychotherapy.
 Our major concerns are:

 – The development of a comprehensive model of the so-called individual (who is really a social-individual) which will serve to optimize counselling, coaching and psychotherapy; and to inform a whole body-mind approach to health coaching.
 (See Lifestyle Counselling and Coaching for the Whole Person, which explores the roles of diet, exercise and sleep in the maintenance of good physical and mental health; plus a review of our Windows Model for reframing experiences.
 See also our new book on the connection between physical tension and emotional and behavioural problems).

 – The recognition of the body and innate emotions (or affects) as the fundamental foundation of the socialised-individual: (See Schore, 1994/2003; 2003a, and 2003b, in the Endnotes, below. plus Van der Kolk, 2016.
 Plus the emerging concept of “core affect” – or core affective feeling state which is a whole body-brain-mind state of background negativeity or positivity of high or low valence, which influences how the organism [or person] responds to incoming stumuli).

 – The importance of attachment styles and personality adaptations to the social-emotional competence of socialized individuals: (Wallin, 2007 [in the Endnotes, below]; and Joines and Stewart, 2002).